VoronDesign/VoronUsers/printer_mods/Slidr/PanzerObserver2.4/readme.md

 Why do they exist?
 - i ran out of cheap Logitech C270 and needed a mount for that new cam... yeah that is it.

-What do i need to buy?
+What do i need to build it?
 - Waveshare 15301 OV5648 5MP USB Camera (A)
   - german source: https://www.welectron.com/Waveshare-15301-OV5648-5MP-USB-Camera-A
 - 4x M3x8 Socket Head Screws